FoxxMD/blog/_posts/2025-04-02-komodo-tips-tricks.md

 ##### Any-Machine Stack {#any-machine-stack-image}

 This is the same as the Same-Machine Stack but requires setting up a local registry that Komodo can push to and your other machines can pull from.
 Popular, self-hosted git repo software like [Forgejo](https://forgejo.org/docs/latest/user/packages/container/) and [Gitea](https://docs.gitea.com/usage/packages/container) have registries built in and are easy to use but Docker requires registries to be secure-by-default (no HTTP) and covering reverse proxies or modifying the Docker Daemon are out the scope for this FAQ.
-You may want to check out my post on [LAN-Only DNS + HTTPS + Reverse Proxy with NGINX](../lan-reverse-proxy-https) for where to get started.
-(Traefik version coming soon!)
+You may want to check out my post on [LAN-Only DNS](../redundant-lan-dns) and [Traefik](../migrating-to-traefik) for where to get started.

 ### Is there a Homepage widget? {#homepage-widget}